ARIS is an IB World School

-Although sponsored by a charitable foundation, The Ghana Society for Islamic Education and Reformation (GSIER), ARIS is a private school largely funded by revenue from tuition fees.
-Some potential students, therefore, will be unable to enrol because of the (albeit modest) cost of tuition.
-Establishment of a scholarship fund will be considered as soon as financial circumstances permit.
+Although sponsored by a charitable foundation, The Ghana Society for Islamic Education and Reformation (GISER), ARIS is a private school largely funded by revenue from tuition fees.
+Some potential students, therefore, will be unable to enroll because of the (albeit modest) cost of tuition.
+The establishment of a scholarship fund will be considered as soon as financial circumstances permit.

 A further limitation on a wholly inclusive Admissions Policy is the provision of facilities for the disabled, which are currently inadequate.
 Again, when financial circumstances permit, improvements will be made in this regard.
 It is possible that the Student Representative Council will decide to initiate a fund-raising exercise to accelerate such improvements.

 By now the reader will be asking ‘What exactly must my child do to enroll at ARIS?'
 The reader should already have clicked the ‘Contact Us' button on the ARIS website and begun to engage in the form-filling and information-gathering process.